LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 Modify Instance Environment Variables
 -------------------------------------

-Environment variables control how an instance runs or how the software that an instance is using (e.g. ImageMagick or Java) operates.
+:dfn:`Environment variables` control how an instance runs or how the software that an instance is using (e.g. ImageMagick or Java) operates.
 Click the instance's "Variables" button to reveal the environment variables view.
 All current variables are shown in this view.
 Existing variables can be removed, and new variables can be added.
 Any variable modifications will not take effect until the instance is restarted.

 New instances are automatically configured with the :envvar:`LASSO9_HOME` and :envvar:`LASSO9_MASTER_HOME` variables.
 It is recommended that these not be